 I love a good tradition and hearing what other peoples’ traditions are!
 Traditions help create lasting memories and, of course, hilarious photos to enjoy for years down the road.
-Since my kid’s birthday just passed (did you know they all have the same birthday!?), I have our fun kids birthday traditions on my mind.
+Since it’s currently the month of 3 of my 4 kid’s birthday (did you know they all have the same birthday!?), I have our fun kids birthday traditions on my mind.
 So, without further adieu, I hope you enjoy reading about these kids birthday traditions!

 - Each one of the kids gets to pick their favorite cake flavor on their birthday.
 My mom always did this with us (my older sister and I have birthdays 3 days apart, and she’d always make 2 separate cakes!)